subvisual/guides/best-practices/README.md

   Use `_path` suffixes for named routes everywhere else.
 * Validate the associated `belongs_to` object (`user`), not the database column (`user_id`).
-* Use `bin/setup` for initial setup of the application and for development environment seed data.

 Testing
 -------